Saturday, March 29, 2025

 Hilton Head to Beaufort SC

-I got a lazy start but only got 20 miles to do.
+I had a lazy start, but I only had 20 miles to do.

 I was going to try to fit in between two boats, but it was tight, and then I remembered I had the dinghy behind me.